PrachiSharma6/Learning/JAVASCRIPT.md

 });
 </script>

+The Promise class offers four static methods to facilitate async task concurrency.

+Promise.all()
+The Promise.all() static method takes an Array of promises as input and returns a single Promise.
+This returned promise fulfills when all of the input's promises fulfill (including when an empty array is passed), with an array of the fulfillment values.
+It rejects when any of the input's promises rejects, with this first rejection reason.

+Promise.allSettled()
+The Promise.allSettled() static method takes an iterable of promises as input and returns a single Promise.
+This returned promise fulfills when all of the input's promises settle (including when an empty iterable is passed), with an array of objects that describe the outcome of each promise.

+Promise.any()
+The Promise.any() static method takes an iterable of promises as input and returns a single Promise.
+This returned promise fulfills when any of the input's promises fulfills, with this first fulfillment value.
+It rejects when all of the input's promises reject (including when an empty iterable is passed), with an AggregateError containing an array of rejection reasons.

+Promise.race()
+The Promise.race() static method takes an iterable of promises as input and returns a single Promise.
+This returned promise settles with the eventual state of the first promise that settles.

 Async Await –
 async and await make promises easier to write. using async functions and the await keyword to pause the execution until a promise is resolved or rejected.
 It has to be noted that it only makes the async function block wait and not the whole program execution.